 Overall Build and Quality

-Since this is an Olympic bar, you’ll notice there’s only one set of knurl markings.
-This is common with specialty bars though.
+Since this is an Olympic bar, you’ll notice there’s only one set of knurl markings, but this is common with specialty bars.
 Power bars only have one set of markings set by the IPF, while Olympic bars feature markings set by the IWF.
 We also found the grooves on the loading sleeves to be helpful in terms of keeping bumper plates in their original place when lifting, but we still recommend using a pair of weight collars to ensure they don’t move.

 With an Olympic barbell, you want to achieve as much spin as possible in order to effectively complete lifts like the snatch.
 Multi-purpose barbells often feature bushings in the sleeves.
 These are cheaper than the bearings you’ll find in the Rogue Olympic Weightlifting Bar, but they also don’t provide as much spin.
 The five needle bearings in each sleeve of this bar allow the bar to spin quickly and effortlessly in your hands.

 The grooves in this bar are also beneficial — these grooves prevent your bumper plates from sliding down the sleeves when you’re doing a lift and when the barbell is repeatedly dropped.
 Since it’s inevitable that your plates will still move a little bit after a few reps, we still think you should implement some weight collars.